X

 Operator

 Thank you.
-A request to all participants.
-Please requ your questions to two per participant.
-For more questions, please rejoin the queue.
-The next question comes from the line of Dani Desai from Turtle Capital.
+[Operator Instructions] The next question comes from the line of Dhwanil Desai from Turtle Capital.
 Please go ahead.

 Rohit Mall

 Okay, got it.
-More questions.
-I’ll come back.
+For more questions, I’ll come back.

 Operator